Q&A Session by Sabrina Strauss, Office Manager

 In this feature, we interview team members to learn more about their passions and their interest in water.

-Q: Why did you decide to apply for the Data Science position at Valor Water Analytics?
+Q: Why did you decide to apply at Valor Water Analytics?